rcbops/rpc-ceph/docs/rgw_setup.md

 # Setting up Ceph Object Gateway for different RPC Use Cases

 Ceph Object Gateway(rgw) is an object storage interface built on top of librados to provide applications with a RESTful gateway to Ceph Storage Clusters.
 Ceph Object Storage supports two interfaces S3 and OpenStack Swift.

 Complete documentation for the Ceph Object Gateway can be found (here.)[http://docs.ceph.com/docs/master/radosgw/]

 ## Role of rpc-ceph
-The purpose of (rpc-ceph)[https://github.com/rcbops/rpc-ceph] is to provide a consistant versioned set of processes, variables and versioned software for RPC's use.
+The purpose of (rpc-ceph)[https://github.com/rcbops/rpc-ceph] is to provide a consistant versioned set of processes, variables and software for RPC's use.

 ### List of Use Cases

+* General Installation using ceph-ansible **without** a preconfigured external Auth System
-* General Installation using ceph-ansible without integration to an Auth System
+* General Installation using ceph-ansible **with** a preconfigured external Auth System
-* Configuring rgw to use an instance of OpenStack Keystone

-## Installation of rgw without Integration to an Auth System
-To Install rgw and use the radosgw_keystone variables set to ceate a user/password you can use to access this sthem

 ### To install rgw addtions to the inventory file.

 Add the **rgws** group with a list of hosts into the ceph environment's inventory file.
 For example: